daattali/beautiful-jekyll/_posts/2023-02-17-GKE-Workload-Identity.md

 Application workloads running on Google Kubernetes Engine frequently need to access Google Cloud resources and API’s.
 For this to work, the workload needs to authenticate with Google Cloud’s IAM service to verify they are authorised to access the desired resource.

 There are several ways this can be achieved, however the recommended approach is via Workload Identity.
-Before going into detail on Workload Identity, I would like to highlight some of the risks associated with accessing these resources without using Workload Identity with non-recommended approaches including exporting service account keys, and using Compute Engine service accounts.
+Before going into detail on Workload Identity, I would like to highlight some of the risks associated with accessing these resources without using Workload Identity with non-recommended approaches including exporting service account keys and using Compute Engine service accounts.

 # Exporting Service Account Keys